|

 In

-McKim as architect of Columbia, President Low and the trustees intended
+Follen McKim as architect of Columbia, President Low and the

 The

-that has been greatly altered and is difficult to recognize today,
+feature that has been greatly altered and is difficult to recognize

-namely the considerable openness of the original campus to the city.
+today, namely the considerable openness of the original campus to

-As originally developed, the campus was far more closely integrated
+the city.
+As originally developed, the campus was far more closely

-with the urban fabric than it is today.
-Remember that the original
+integrated with the urban fabric than it is today.
+Remember that

-campus did not include South Field, and 116th Street was open to
+the original campus did not include South Field, and 116th Street

-traffic.
-Low Library and the area in front of it faced a public
+was open to traffic.
+Low Library and the area in front of it faced

-street from which it was not sharply separated.
-In fact, Low rejected
+a public street from which it was not sharply separated.
+In fact,

-a proposed gate that would have served to privatize South Court,
+Low rejected a proposed gate that would have served to privatize

-insisting on public access and the civic nature of the space.
-McKim's
+South Court, insisting on public access and the civic nature of the

-steadfast opposition to planting the South Court with trees emerged
+space.
+McKim's steadfast opposition to planting the South Court

-as well from his view that the design "must be wholly municipal
+with trees emerged as well from his view that the design "must be

-in character."
-McKim's references underscored this point: He
+wholly municipal in character."
+McKim's references underscored this

-compared South Court to the Piazza San Marco in Venice, the piazza
+point: He compared South Court to the Piazza San Marco in Venice,

-in front of St. Peter's in Rome, and the steps of the Capitol in
+the piazza in front of St. Peter's in Rome, and the steps of the

 In

-were made between city streets and the campus.
-The Grove at the
+connections were made between city streets and the campus.
+The

-north end of the campus, along the 120th Street, was at street level,
+Grove at the north end of the campus, along the 120th Street, was

-and broad, inviting staircases were located on the cross axis of
+at street level, and broad, inviting staircases were located on the

-the composition, behind the chapel where the steps lead to Amsterdam
+cross axis of the composition, behind the chapel where the steps

-key feature of McKim's design is that the classroom buildings sit
+McKim's design is that the classroom buildings sit on a granite

-on a granite platform.
-As the site slopes downward to the north,
+platform.
+As the site slopes downward to the north, the height of

-the height of the granite platform increases, as does the overall
+the granite platform increases, as does the overall height of the

-height of the buildings.
-But from within the campus, the buildings
+buildings.
+But from within the campus, the buildings appear equally

-appear equally tall.
-The platform disguises the irregularity arising
+tall.
+The platform disguises the irregularity arising from the

 terminology, a common datum above which the brick walls rise.
 The

-which was one of McKim's goals.
-But the platform also elevates the
+buildings, which was one of McKim's goals.
+But the platform also

-buildings above street level, and creates what is often described
+elevates the buildings above street level, and creates what is

-as a "fortress wall" along the street.
-Indeed, the large
+often described as a "fortress wall" along the street.
+Indeed, the

-blocks of granite and the battered, slightly sloping wall allude
+large blocks of granite and the battered, slightly sloping wall

-to the architecture of fortification, as if the campus needs protection
+allude to the architecture of fortification, as if the campus needs

 |